rubcompling/C6Samples/README.md

 A span can also include one or more other spans.
 In this case, annotations are ordered hierarchically from the longest span to the left to the shortest, most deeply embedded span to the right.
 Multiple spans are seperated by a pipe `|`, e.g., `I-NF|B-LK`.

-For more complex annotations, the BIO-tags can also be extended with more information.
+For more complex annotations, the BIO-tags can also be extended with more information, e.g., `B-RELC-extrap-1`.
 For details on the different annotations, cf. the sections below.

 #### Antecedents

 #### Chunks

 #### Citations

+Citations, e.g., from the Bible, are marked with `B-Citation` and `I-Citation`.
+Tokens that are not part of a citation are labeled with `_`.

 #### Moving Elements